The Best Natural Rugs (Guide To Natural Fibre Rugs)

 Abaca Rugs

 The leaves from the abaca plant are used to make the rugs.
-Abaca fibres are thick, so usually you’ll see abaca rugs with a chunky weave to them.
+Abaca fibres are thick, so you’ll usually see abaca rugs with a chunky weave to them.

 ABACA rug pros